⚠️ IMPORTANT LEGAL DISCLAIMER

 Pattern: Highest Conviction, Wrong Timing

-Best company being tracked.
-Invented "Data Lakehouse" category, $2.4B+ ARR growing 50%+, clear category leader.
-BUT $100B private valuation would need $1T for 10x.
-Wait for IPO, then wait for 30-50% post-IPO correction (same pattern as SNOW).
+Best company being tracked—invented "Data Lakehouse" category, $2.4B+ ARR growing 50%+.
+BUT $100B private valuation needs $1T for 10x.
+Monitoring post-IPO for 30-50% correction (same pattern as SNOW).

-The Reality of Disciplined Investing: 87% rejection rate across 15+ companies evaluated.
+The Reality of Disciplined Investing: 95% rejection rate across 15+ companies evaluated.
 Common failures: weak fundamentals, commoditizing markets, too expensive ($50B+ can't 10x), valuation discipline failures, or wrong timing.

 The competitive advantage is saying "no" to 95% of opportunities and holding cash at 3.69% until companies that meet all framework criteria appear at reasonable valuations—roughly every 1-2 years.
-The "No Pile" isn't a failure list.
-It's proof the framework works.

 Quarterly portfolio updates documenting positions, analysis process, and lessons learned.
 Educational commentary, not investment advice.